Gromov's Compactness Theorem for the Intrinsic Timed-Hausdorff Distance: Introduction

 \section{\bf Introduction}

-One of the most profound theorems in metric geometry is Gromov's Compactness Theorem: a sequence of equibounded and equicompact metric spaces has a subsequence converging in the Gromov-Hausdorff sense to a compact metric space.
-See Gromov's presentation in \cite{Gromov-1981} and his application of a stronger version to groups of polynomial growth in \cite{Gromov-poly}.
-We review these notions and state this theorem precisely in Sections~\ref{sect:GH1}-~\ref{sect:GH3}.

-When a sequence of metric spaces converges in the Gromov-Hausdorff sense then one can control distances on the limit spaces.
-Not only can one control distances on these converging sequences of metric spaces, but one can also prove Arzela-Ascoli theorems for sequences of uniformly bounded Lipchitz functions on the sequence of spaces (c.f.
-Greene-Petersen \cite{Greene-Petersen}).
+One of the most profound theorems in metric geometry is Gromov's Compactness Theorem, which states that a sequence of equibounded and equicompact metric spaces has a subsequence converging in the Gromov--Hausdorff sense to a compact metric space \cite{Gromov-poly,Gromov-1981}.
+Moreover, when a sequence of metric spaces converges in the Gromov--Hausdorff sense one can prove Arzel\`a--Ascoli theorems for sequences of uniformly bounded Lipchitz functions on the sequence of spaces (c.f.
+Greene--Petersen \cite{Greene-Petersen}).

-Before Gromov's Compactness Theorem, Riemannian Geometers could only study the limits of sequences of diffeomorphic Riemannian manifolds.
-With Gromov-Hausdorff convergence, geometers can study sequences of Riemannian manifolds with different topologies and even different dimensions.
 A sequence of compact Riemannian manifolds can be canonically converted into compact metric spaces using the Riemannian distance.
-With uniform upper diameter bounds and lower Ricci curvature bounds, Gromov proved that Riemannian manifolds are equicompact and equibounded and thus any sequence subconverges to a limit space \cite{Gromov-1981}\cite{Gromov-metric}.
-This was applied with great success by Cheeger, Colding, Fukaya, Naber, Sormani, Wei and others in many papers including \cite{CheegerGromovI}\cite{Fukaya-87}\cite{ChCo-almost-rigidity}\cite{ChCo-PartI}\cite{SorWei3}\cite{Cheeger-Naber-Invent-2013}.
+With Gromov--Hausdorff convergence, one can study sequences of Riemannian manifolds with different topologies and even different dimensions.
+With uniform upper diameter bounds and lower Ricci curvature bounds, Gromov proved that Riemannian manifolds are equicompact and equibounded and thus any sequence subconverges to a limit space \cite{Gromov-1981,Gromov-metric}.
+This was applied with great success by Cheeger, Colding, Fukaya, Naber, Sormani, Wei and others in many papers including \cite{ChCo-almost-rigidity,ChCo-PartI,CheegerGromovI,Cheeger-Naber-Invent-2013,Fukaya-87,SorWei3}.

-Lorentzian geometers would also like to study sequences of smooth Lorentzian manifolds which are not diffeomorphic.
-In \cite{SakSor-Notions}, Sakovich and Sormani introduced the notion of the intrinsic timed-Hausdorff convergence as one possible way to achieve this goal.
-They canonically converted a sequence of smooth causally-null-compactifiable space-times into timed-metric-spaces, $(X_j,d_j,\tau_j)$, which are metric spaces, $(X_j,d_j)$, endowed with bounded Lipschitz one time functions, $\tau_j:X_j\to [0,\tau_{max}]$.
+One would also like to study sequences of smooth Lorentzian manifolds which are not diffeomorphic.
+In \cite{SakSor-Notions}, Sakovich and Sormani introduced the notion of the intrinsic timed-Hausdorff convergence as one possible way to achieve this.
+They described a method of converting smooth causally null compactifiable space-times into compact timed-metric-spaces in a canonical way using the cosmological time function of Anderson--Galloway--Howard \cite{AGH} and the null distance of Sormani--Vega \cite{SV-Null}.
+In general, timed-metric-spaces, $(X_j,d_j,\tau_j)$, are metric spaces, $(X_j,d_j)$, endowed with a $1$-Lipschitz function, $\tau_j\colon X_j\to \mathbb R$, and a causal structure.
 They then defined the intrinsic timed-Hausdorff convergence of these timed-metric-spaces.
-We review these definitions in Sections~\ref{sect:SS1}-~\ref{sect:SS3}.